-What you say during counselling sessions will be held in confidence and will not be divulged to anyone without your express written consent.
-This includes details on what will be discussed.
+What you say during counselling sessions will be held in confidence and will not be disclosed to anyone without your written consent, including specific details on what will be discussed.

 Your Counsellor cannot be held responsible for how your information is handled by a third party, family doctors, EAP providers, or other healthcare professionals.
 By agreeing to release your information to other healthcare professionals, you accept this risk.

 Exceptions to Confidentiality

 There are rare exceptions to confidentiality that are mandated by provincial law and regulatory requirements.
 This means that at certain times your Counsellor is required to break confidentiality to protect yourself or someone else, or to comply with the law.
 The reasons confidentiality may be broken include:

 - If your Counsellor or clinical file is subpoenaed by the courts, or if a legal warrant is produced.

 - If you are deemed to be at risk of harm to yourself or others.

 - If your Counsellor believes there is an imminent risk or reasonable suspicion of abuse or neglect of a child, elderly person, or vulnerable person.

 - The Canadian Professional Counsellors Association (CPCA), Nova Scotia College of Counselling Therapists (NSCCT), and/or approved clinical supervisor has the right to audit a Counsellor’s files if they deem there is a need to protect the public.

 To maintain a level of professional integrity and ensure best practices in client care, your Counsellor may consult with other Counsellors and/or an approved clinical supervisor.
 No identifying information will be shared under these circumstances.